 - Shopping

 - > Having to stay at home due to an unwell sibling or parent.

-- > Day trips
+- Day trips

-- > Birthdays
+- Birthdays

-- > Holidays
+- Holidays

 - Rest days after a poor night's sleep

+- > Refusal to attend

 Parents of children with a high incidence of unauthorised absence may be invited into school to attend a 'School Attendance Awareness Meeting' with a member of the Pastoral Team and/or the Local Authority Education Welfare Officer (EWO).
 If not addressed promptly by parents, it can lead to legal sanctions such as Penalty Notice fines or prosecution in the Magistrates Court.